USEPA/CMAQ/docs/Release_Notes/Gas-Phase_Dep_H2O2_HACET_OrgNtr_s07tic_Species.md

 ## Brief Description

 Based largely on the work of Nguyen et al. (2015) for the southeast United States, deposition of several gas-phase species has been updated.
 Most species only exist in saprc07tic.
-Howver, IEPOX and H2O2 are common to several mechanisms.
+However, IEPOX and H2O2 are common to several mechanisms.

 New deposition surrogates